-Lyft is the only rideshare company that currently offers multiple destinations to be entered prior to the ride.
+Lyft was the first rideshare company to let customers enter multiple destinations on the route prior to the ride.
 With this feature, customers can add a second destination before the driver even arrives, so the driver knows ahead of time where they will be stopping.

 To request more than one stop, start by entering your first stop in the destination field when you initially request your trip.
 Then, in the bottom right corner of your app, you will see a “+”.
 Simply tap the add icon to enter your final drop off location.
 Lastly, tap “Request Lyft”.

 Uber recently updated their features to allow customers to add multiple stops on their trip, just like Lyft.
 Now, users can enter up to three total stops to their route.
 This solves one of the most common questions and problems that Uber passengers run into!

 To use the new feature, open your Uber app and press “where to?” and then the plus sign “+”.
 You’ll then enter in the addresses of all your stops, and request your ride.
 Uber will remind you to keep stops to 3 minutes or less, as a courtesy to your driver.
 If you spend longer than 3 minutes at any stop, your upfront fare may increase from the price originally quoted.

 You will still be able to make changes to your stops mid-route through the Uber app.